 - 1. Insert extension antenna cables through the knockout on the side of the enclosure. - 2.
-Connect the cable SMA to the appropriate SMA connector on the antenna board. - (i) Note: The internal LTE primary and diversity antenna automatically switches to the extension antenna. - 1 Note: Refer to the associated antenna instruction sheet for more details.
+Connect the cable SMA to the appropriate SMA connector on the antenna board. - (1) Note: The internal LTE primary and diversity antenna automatically switches to the extension antenna. - (i) Note: Refer to the associated antenna instruction sheet for more details.

-Ca allout Description
+Callout Description

 1 Diversity antenna

 2 Main antenna